-Learn how the Reserve will achieve stability and how holders of Reserve Shares will be rewarded.
+Learn how the Reserve will achieve stability.
 Eventually, although not at launch, our protocol will back Reserve with a diversified pool of assets in a decentralized way.
 This is not light reading – if you are looking for a basic explanation, read our overview of the protocol.